About GRI

 Genesis of GRI

-Salient Features.
+Salient Features

-• The place fondly named ‘Gandhigram’ was inaugurated by the Father of our Nation Mahatma Gandhi on 7th October 1947 with a powerful message “Success Attends where Truth Reigns”.
+• The place fondly named ‘Gandhigram’ was inaugurated by the Father of our Nation, Mahatma Gandhi on 7th October 1947 with a powerful message “Success Attends where Truth Reigns”.
 Since then, Gandhigram has been a hub of community development.

-• The Institute is situated on a serene and verdant campus environment spreading over about 207 acres of land, and most of these lands were donated by the villagers voluntarily with the hope that their children will get education and employment.
+• The Institute is situated on a serene and verdant campus environment spreading over about 207 acres of land, and most of these lands were donated by the villagers voluntarily with the hope that their children would get education and employment.

 • In the year 1956, eleven rural institutes were established by the Ministry of Education, Government of India and GRI was one among them.
 The Central Government was providing funds to the institute from the year 1956.
 While most of the rural institutes were closed due to various reasons, the Gandhigram Rural Institute remains alive and vibrant, rendering yeoman service to students and village communities.

-• Of 11 rural institutes created in India, Gandhigram Rural Institute is the only surviving institute both because of the constant support of Central Government and because of the Institute’s vibrant ability to reinvent itself to face challenges of changing-times .
+• Of the 11 rural institutes created in India, the Gandhigram Rural Institute is the only surviving institute because of the constant support of Central Government and because of the Institute’s vibrant ability to reinvent itself to face challenges of changing-times .
 This has enabled the Institute to grow and achieve laudable results.
 The Institute has been fostering innovations in extension and rural development activities and as a result has been credited with praiseworthy best practices.

-• The most important educational experiment of Gandhigram is the system of education envisaged by Gandhiji in the form of ‘Nai Talim’ which is founded on the ideal providing basic education to the rural people is a basic requirement for rural development.
+• The most important educational experiment of Gandhigram is the system of education envisaged by Gandhiji in the form of ‘Nai Talim’ which is founded on the ideal that providing basic education to the rural people is a basic requirement for rural development.

 • The Institute strongly believes in the words of Mahatma Gandhi – “The end of all education should be service and if a student gets an opportunity to render service while he/she is studying, he/she should consider it as a rare opportunity and treat it not as a suspension of his/her education but rather its complement”.

-• The Institute has grown by leaps and bounds and it was conferred the status of Deemed to be University in 1976 by the then Ministry of Social Welfare and Education (now Ministray of Education).
+• The Institute has grown by leaps and bounds and it was conferred the status of Deemed to be University in 1976 by the then Ministry of Social Welfare and Education (now Ministry of Education).
 The Institute was registered under Societies Registration Act of 1860.

 ABOUT GRI GOVERNANCE ADMINISTRATION ACADEMICS ADMISSIONS EXAMINATION FACILITIES INFRASTRUCTURE ALUMINI E-NEWS